sarahebull/obscenitynetworks/README.md

 Key clusters in the network include the Dugdale family and their successors; Edward Avery and the Nichols-Smithers "Erotika Biblion Society" circle; the Belgian publisher Auguste Brancart and his Paris agents; and the interconnected continental publishers Aimé Duringe, Jules Eugène Gauché, and Charles Hirsch.
 The aim of the project is to make visible the social/business infrastructure of a trade that was often clandestine.

-The interface was created with Claude Code.
+The visualization was created with Claude Code.

 ## Files